 What we don’t: Split-finger design can’t match the warmth of a mitten.

 Japan-based Oyuki is a newcomer to the U.S. market, but we like what they’ve come up with in the Pep Trigger Mitt.
 Built out of premium goatskin leather, the Pep is a solid workhorse glove that will only get better with age, and the undercuff design is sleek yet secure with a wide Velcro cinch for snugging things down.
-There’s a lot going on under the hood, too: The Pep comes with high-quality touches like a Gore-Tex waterproof insert, warm PrimaLoft insulation (200g on the back of hand and 133g on the palm), and a soft fleece lining.
+There’s a lot going on under the hood, too: The Pep comes with high-quality touches like a Gore-Tex waterproof membrane, warm PrimaLoft insulation (200g on the back of hand and 133g on the palm), and a soft fleece lining.
 Finally, Oyuki nailed the styling with a simplistic aesthetic and fun mountainscape sewn into the padded back of the hand.

-In addition to its beautiful design, the Pep also stands out as the top split-finger mitt to make our list for 2024.
+In addition to its beautiful design, the Pep also stands out as the top split-finger mitt to make our list for the 2024-2025 season.
 On paper, this concept makes a lot of sense: By combining a mitten with a dedicated slot for your pointer finger, you get more thermal efficiency than a standard glove while retaining enough dexterity to pinch a zipper, fiddle with your bindings, or even send a text (keep in mind that the Pep is not touchscreen-compatible, but the Clutch below is).
 Downsides are that your pointer finger ends up being just as cold as it would be in a glove, and freedom of movement still falls short of a regular five-finger design.
 But the concept nevertheless provides a nice middle ground of warmth and dexterity, and we think the Pep pulls it off better than most.

 See the Men's Oyuki Pep GTX Trigger Mitt See the Women's Chika GTX Trigger Mitt